bergant/finstr/readme.md

 Prepare custom hierarchy
 ------------------------

-The only way to visualize a balance sheet is by exposing limited number a few values.
+The only way to visualize a balance sheet is by exposing a limited number of values.
 The first step is then to aggregate a balance sheet to a small number of pieces.
 We can use `expose` to specify these groups of elements.
 For example:

 ``` {.r}
 bs_simple <- expose( balance_sheet,